sabidhasan/country-bot/README.md

 RPi module cannot run on non-RPi hardware, so this entire class is faked on non-RPi systems.
 This dummy fake RPi module that is used as a mock must be installed by:
     `cd packages/BotFakeRPi`
     `python setup.py install`

+# Development
-If RPi not found errors arise, run in debug mode by appending DEV=1 when running from CLI.
+- Run Python modules in debug mode by appending DEV=1 when running from CLI.
+- To only run front end code, run `npm run serve` in the /webserver/frontend directory

 # Dependencies
 Enable camera in raspberry pi settings: